The Centre for Pesticide Suicide Prevention (CPSP) works to reduce the number of pesticide suicides worldwide.

 Our Mission is to substantially reduce the number of pesticide suicides occurring worldwide, by working in low-income countries with national pesticide regulators and the United Nations to identify the most hazardous pesticides through research and to reduce their use through regulation.
 Removing highly hazardous pesticides from agriculture will benefit households and communities by reducing suicide as well as benefiting the environment and public health.Our Vision is the world with substantially fewer suicides from pesticide poisoning together with the improved environment, public, and community health.

 The Centre for Pesticide Suicide Prevention grew out of the work of the Advisory Board in Asia over more than 20 years.
 It became clear to us that pesticide regulation was by far the most effective means of pesticide suicide prevention and there was a need for a focus of research work to encourage its uptake globally, with the ambition of saving hundreds of thousands of lives.
 Leah and Michael started work on the Centre in 2016 and were fortunate to receive funding in 2017.
-We hope that the lessons of Sri Lanka, Bangladesh and South Korea can be applied to other lower and middle income countries at immense benefit to poor rural communities.
+We hope that the lessons of Sri Lanka, Bangladesh and South Korea can be applied to other lower and middle-income countries at an immense benefit to poor rural communities.